skye-codes/jtemporal.github.io/_drafts/rb-project-dep-gemfile.md

 ## Creating Your Gemfile

-Okay, I already know how to run a project without Gemfile, and I can install gems by hand, but I don't want to be doing this, so how do I create a Gemfile?
+Now you know how to run a project without Gemfile, and you know how to install gems by hand, but doing this every time is annoying, so let's create a Gemfile.
 Start by creating a file called `Gemfile` in the project root:

     $ touch Gemfile